 - Toptal, etc.

 If you can successfully establish an appealing profile on any of the freelancing sites, your path as a freelancer will be significantly easier.
-You are welcome to use the profiles of other professionals as a model for your own.
+You are welcome to use the profiles of other professionals as a model of your own.

 6. Enhance Your Writing Ability